openregister/registers-rfcs/content/entry-invalidation/index.md

 ### Alternative A: Special entry

-The proposal is to introduce a new type of entry that allows listing a set of entry identifiers.
+The proposal introduces a new type of entry that allows listing a set of entry identifiers.
 This mechanism would allow invalidating discrete entries and by extension invalidating the full history for a key.

-This approach defines a new type of entry.
-Caveat is that the shape of the entry is incompatible with the existing one.
+It also introduces a new RSF command to avoid overloading the `append-entry` command.

 [TODO: entry number or entry hash?]